dansanderson/easyasm65/README.md

 SET DEF 9
 ```

 BASIC disk commands use this default, and allow overriding the default with the `U` argument.
-EasyAsm does not currently have a way to overriding the default selectively.
+EasyAsm does not currently have a way to override the default selectively.
 Take care to set the default disk unit when managing files across multiple disks.

 ```basic
 SET DEF 9